sematext/docs/docs/integration/varnishcache-logs.md

 ### Backend Side Logs Report

-You can use the Deprecation report to see a breakdown of deprecation logs by node and component:
+You can use the Backend Side Logs report to see the requests made to backend side:

 <img
   class="content-modal-image"